 The based aircraft scoring shall be accounted for under the Facility Scoring category.
-Based aircraft information shall be gathered from the Basedaircraft.com website or 5010 Airport Master Record.
+Based aircraft information shall be gathered from the National Based Aircraft Inventory or 5010 Airport Master Record.
 Points shall be awarded from a low of 2 to a high of 20 as established in L.A.C.
 70: IX §339.B.

 5.8.1 Based Aircraft Type.
 Based jet aircraft shall also be a consideration under this category for to ascertain a facility score.
-Based jet aircraft shall also be taken Basedaircraft.com or the 5010 Airport Master Record.
+Based jet aircraft shall also be taken from the National Based Aircraft Inventory or the 5010 Airport Master Record.
 Points shall be awarded from a low of 0 to a high of 10 as established in L.A.C.
 70: IX §339.B.